 - Each proposed IEEE 802 LMSC standard shall have broad market potential.
-At a minimum, address the following areas: - a) Broad sets of applicability. - b) Multiple vendors and numerous users. - a) The proposed revision would apply to all 802 networks composed of full duplex IEEE 802.3, IEEE 802.11, IEEE 802.3 EPON, and other IEEE 802 networks identified in the scope, as a means of providing timing and synchronization for time-sensitive applications.
-The proposed revision would also apply to Coordinated Shared Networks (CSN). - b) Many vendors and users have continually expressed their support for this standard and there are a number of implementations in the field.
+At a minimum, address the following areas: - a) Broad sets of applicability. - b) Multiple vendors and numerous users. - a) The proposed amendment would apply to all 802 networks that implement IEEE 802.1Q PBB and IEEE 802.1AB - b) Several vendors and users have expressed their support for these extensions and there are prestandard implementations successfully deployed in the field.

-• Compatibility
+Compatibility

 - Each proposed IEEE 802 LMSC standard should be in conformance with IEEE Std 802, IEEE 802.1AC, and IEEE 802.1Q.
 If any variances in conformance emerge, they shall be thoroughly disclosed and reviewed with IEEE 802.1 WG prior to submitting a PAR to the Sponsor. - a) Will the proposed standard comply with IEEE Std 802, IEEE Std 802.1AC and IEEE Std 802.1Q? - b) If the answer to a) is no, supply the response from the IEEE 802.1 WG. - The review and response is not required if the proposed standard is an amendment or revision to an existing standard for which it has been previously determined that compliance with the above IEEE 802 standards is not possible.
-In this case, the CSD statement shall state that this is the case. - a) Yes.
+In this case, the CSD statement shall state that this is the case. - a) Yes, it is an amendment to IEEE Std 802.1Q

-• Distinct Identity
+Distinct Identity